seongsujeong/GEOSAK/README.md

     - New modules/codes planned.

 4. How to use
     - Make sure you have GDAL and its python modules installed.
-It can be easily installed by using
+It can be easily installed by using conda.
     - Just clone or download the codes, and add the path to $PYTHONPATH.
 That's it!